 People are the key to successful software.
-IRIS-HEP aims to promote the development of advanced research software skills by providing opportunities for undergraduate and graduate students to connect with mentors within the larger HEP and Computational/Data Science community.
+IRIS-HEP aims to promote the development of advanced research software skills by providing opportunities for undergraduate and graduate students to connect with mentors within the larger High Energy Physics (HEP) and Computational/Data Science community.
 At the same time, we aim to promote software as a collaborative activity and encourage collaborations which engage individuals in ways that maximize their potential and their potential impact on the community.

 In order to accomplish these goals, IRIS-HEP has created a Fellow program.
-IRIS-HEP Fellows will spend 2-3 months working closely with a mentor on an R&D topic relevant to the Institute.
+IRIS-HEP Fellows will spend some number of months working closely with a mentor on an R&D topic relevant to the Institute.
 Possible software R&D areas include:

 - Analysis Systems

 - Innovative Algorithms

 - Data Organization, Management and Access

 - Scalable Systems

 - Tools and Material to support Training activities